 - pain in your breasts

-Also call your doctor if you feel sad and your mood never seems to lift, especially if you have thoughts of hurting your baby.
+Also call your doctor if you feel sad and your mood never seems to lift, especially if you have thoughts of hurting your baby or yourself.

 Finally, if you have a friend or sibling who went through a C-section, try not to compare yourself to them.
 Every person’s experience with this surgery is different.